sandyjmacdonald/papi/README.md

   --log-file LOG_FILE   path to a file where logs should be written
 ```

-Ideally, a three-character user ID, grant code, and short project name will be provided, and PAPI will generate the project ID, e.g.
+Ideally, a three-character user ID, workorder, and short project name will be provided, and PAPI will generate the project ID, e.g.

 ```
 create-toggl-project -u JAS -g R12345 -n 'Such project.
 Wow.'